JimHeaney/8-key-macro-board/README.md

 The first revision of this board was primarily made as a Reddit shortcut board, but I am now working on a version 2 that is better for general use.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/8-key-macro-board.html).

 ## Current Release
 Version 1.1